South Andros Field Station

 Accompanied by an expert in the field and in cooperation with South Andros Island schools, teachers and residents, students and faculty have enjoyed and benefitted from these unique academic opportunities and cultural exchanges.
 The most tangible highlight of these efforts has been the development of an ecological agricultural program and campus through a partnership between the University of Vermont (UVM) and South Andros High School.
 Through these efforts, local students and faculty proudly offer a variety of vegetables, fruits, poultry, honey and more for distribution within the community.
 Courses offered in the school now incorporate hands-on experience and valuable training for further academic and employment opportunities beyond graduation.

-Photos provided by Danny Holman – Study Abroad 2020 program.
+Photos provided by Danny Holman – UVM Study Abroad 2020 program.